zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 npx hardhat compile --force
 ```

-Use the standard deploy task to deploy the contract to ZetaChain:
+Use the `deploy` task to deploy the contract to ZetaChain:

 ```
 npx hardhat deploy --network zeta_testnet